Joomla vs WordPress - Which is the best for your website?

 Is Joomla or WordPress better for platform-oriented E-commerce

-Particularly, Woocommerce is the most favorite free e-commerce plugin for WordPress’s users with over 3 million active installations so far.
+Particularly, Woocommerce is the most favourite free e-commerce plugin for WordPress’s users with over 3 million active installations so far.

-It makes e-commerce process become affordable and accessible by allowing users to sell digital and physical products, manage inventory and shipping, take secure payments and sort taxes automatically.
-Moreover, it works well with most of WordPress themes for example: Flatsome, Porto or WoodMart.
+It makes the e-commerce process become affordable and accessible by allowing users to sell digital and physical products, manage inventory and shipping, take secure payments and sort taxes automatically.
+Moreover, it works well with most of WordPress themes, for example, Flatsome, Porto or WoodMart.

-Otherwise, Joomla is also a great platform for e-commerce, uniquely for database driven websites with lots of products and content.
-There are a range of awesome extensions in Joomla e-commerce category, which effectively support users to build e-commerce website with full of features.
+Otherwise, Joomla is also a great platform for e-commerce, uniquely for database-driven websites with lots of products and content.
+There is a range of awesome extensions in Joomla e-commerce category, which effectively support users to build an e-commerce website with full of features.

 HikaShop and J2Store are two of the best Joomla e-commerce extensions which come with robust e-commerce functionality.
 Both of these extensions work well with many Joomlashine e-commerce templates- one of the best Joomla templates suppliers such as: JSN TasteTea ,JSN eCourse…